 It was in 1897, with her network of Appalachian weavers, Goodrich started a cooperative called Allanstand Cottage Industries.
 In a roadside cabin, once a gathering place called Allan's Old Stand, she showcased the beautiful work of Appalachian craftswomen.

 Mountain Workers Unite

-By the 1920s there were many mission based people serving in the Southern Appalachians.
-A conference of Mountain Workers was started.
-It was at this annual conference that regional leaders like Allen H. Eaton, Olive Dame Campbell, Frances Goodrich, and Lucy Morgan met to exchange ideas.
+By the 1920s, the preservation of Southern Appalachian Craft had expanded.
+A conference of Mountain Workers had begun.
+Regional craft leaders like Allen H. Eaton, Olive Dame Campbell, Frances Goodrich, and Lucy Morgan met every year to exchange ideas, sometimes in the Allanstand Cottage.
 In 1926, Olive Campbell gave a speech to the assembly urging the formation of a cooperative arts organization that would educate mountain craftspeople in fine craft art and provide a market reaching a larger community.
-In 1928, eight future Guild members gathered at Penland, NC to discuss what such an organization would look like.
-Two years later the conference introduced the Southern Mountain Handicraft Guild with an exhibition of handcrafted work.
+Four years later, the conference introduced the Southern Mountain Handicraft Guild with an exhibition of handcrafted work.